shuheikurita/RefEgo/MDETR/README.md

 We prepare a Makefile for docker build and run.
 ```
 # Specify the data directory for training/validation of RefEgo
-# For inference-only purpose, you can specify a empty dir.
+# For inference-only purpose, you can specify an empty dir.
 $ export DATADIR=path\to\data

 # Build docker image